gitlabhq/gitlabhq/doc/user/search/advanced_global_search.md

 ## Overview

-Global code search in GitLab is a powerful search service that saves developers time.
-Instead of creating duplicate code and wasting time, they can now search for code within other teams that will help their own project.
+The Advanced Global Search in GitLab is a powerful search service that saves you time.
+Instead of creating duplicate code and wasting time, you can now search for code within other teams that can help your own project.

 GitLab leverages the search capabilities of Elasticsearch and enables it when searching in: